Rick45/cloudflareddnsUpdater/README.md

 ## Additional Notes
 - This script currently supports A, MX, NS record types and handles both IPv4 and IPv6 addresses.

+## Dockerfile for DNSUpdater

+This Dockerfile sets up an environment to run the DNSUpdater script in a containerized environment.
+The script automates DNS record updates for specific subdomains under Cloudflare.

+## Instructions

+1. **Base Image:** Utilizes the latest Python image as the base image.
+2. **Working Directory:** Sets the working directory within the container to `/app`.
+3. **Copying Files:** Copies necessary files (`DNSUpdater.py`, `config.json`, `requirements.txt`, `crontab`) into the `/app` directory.
+4. **Installing Dependencies:** Updates `apt-get`, installs `cron`, installs Python packages from `requirements.txt`, sets permissions for the crontab file, and sets up the cron job.
+5. **Running the Script:** Executes the DNSUpdater script using Python after the setup is complete.
+6. **Default Command:** Sets the default command to keep the cron job running within the container.

+## Usage

+To build the Docker image and run the container:

+1. Place your `DNSUpdater.py`, `config.json`, `requirements.txt`, and `crontab` files in the same directory as this Dockerfile.

+2. Build the Docker image:

+    ```bash
+    docker build -t dnsupdater .
+    ```

+3. Run the Docker container:

+    ```bash
+    docker run -d --name dns_container dnsupdater
+    ```

+Ensure your `config.json` file is properly configured with the required Cloudflare API key and domain details before building the Docker image.